PankaJJakhar/CouchChatAndroid/README.md

 # CouchChat-Android

+__NOTE: CouchChat is currently just a stub, and very little actual development has taken place so far.
+At the moment, it is only useful as an "empty project example" as well as an example of using Mozilla Persona for login.__

 This is a demo chat client which uses [Couchbase Lite](https://github.com/couchbase/couchbase-lite-android) as the mobile database, and can use either [Apache CouchDB](http://couchdb.apache.org/) or the [SyncGateway](https://github.com/couchbaselabs/sync_gateway) + [Couchbase Server](http://www.couchbase.com/couchbase-server/overview) as a backend.
 It uses Mozilla Persona as a login scheme.

 ![architecture.png](http://cl.ly/image/3I1w402Y1B22/couchchat-architecture.png)